YellowJacketLinux/LFS/tlive-lfs.md

 fonts that are part of TeXLive almost certainly meet your needs.
 See [CTAN Maths Font](https://ctan.org/topic/font-maths).

-Commercial publications however often have an established workflow and like to specify what macro packages and fonts you are allowed to use in order to be allowed to make them money.
+Commercial publications however often have an established work-flow and like to specify what macro packages and fonts you are allowed to use in order to be allowed to make them money.